 \section{Abstract}

 The target of Electronic Health Record (EHR) coding is to find the diagnostic codes according to the EHRs.
 In previous research, researchers have preferred to do multi-classification on the EHR coding task; most of them encode the EHR first and then process it to get the probability of each code based on the EHR representation.
 However, the question of complicating diseases is neglected among all these methods.
-In this paper, we propose a novel EHR coding framework, which is the first attempt at detecting complicating diseases, called Copy Recurrent Neural Network Structure Network (CRNNet).
+In this paper, we propose a novel EHR coding framework, which is the first attempt at detecting complicating diseases, called ComplicaCode.
 This method refers to the idea of adversarial learning; a Path Generator and a Path Discriminator are designed to more efficiently finish the task of EHR coding.
 We propose a copy module to detect complicating diseases; by the proposed copy module and the adversarial learning strategy, we identify complicating diseases efficiently.
-Extensive experiments show that our method achieves a 57.30\% ratio of complicating diseases in predictions, demonstrating the effectiveness of our proposed model.
+Extensive experiments show that our method achieves a 57.30\% ratio of complicating diseases in predictions, and achieves the state-of-the-art performance among cnn-based baselines, it also surpasses transformer methods in the complication detection task, demonstrating the effectiveness of our proposed model.
 According to the ablation study, the proposed copy mechanism plays a crucial role in detecting complicating diseases.

 \keywords{EHR coding\and Path generation\and Adversarial learning\and Recurrent Neural Networks.}